mfgering/calibre-server/Readme.md

 including an optional users database, *server-users.sqlite*.

 If you want Calibre to use authentication, you should define and manage one or more users.
+You can add a user and password two ways:

+1. Define environment variables *CALIBRE_USER* and *CALIBRE_PASS* when
+running this image, and/or

-The easiest way is to run another image, *mgering/calibre-users* with the same volume for */root/.config/calibre*.
+2. Run the related image,  *mgering/calibre-users* with the same volume for */root/.config/calibre*.
 Then when you run this container, the startup script will notice that the user database exists, and it will supply the *--enable-auth* option to the *calibre-server*.